 As we’ve previously mentioned, some businesses are closed during summer months because of the decreased demand, while others stop offering their services because of the associated dangers.
 Even the famous zoo closes its doors for this season for the sake of the visitors’ and inhabitants’ safety.

 The largest hotels, financial institutions, malls, and other places might still operate in summer, but the assortment feels much more limited.
-Some tourists love visiting the emirate at its hottest because of the absence of tourist crowds, but it is not recommended for unprepared people who originate from colder climate zones.
+Some tourists love visiting the emirate at its hottest because of the absence of tourist crowds, but it is not recommended for unprepared people who originate from colder climate zones and probably won’t enjoy the Dubai summer surprises.

 If you’re looking to discover more attractions in Dubai, check out our article about top places to visit in Dubai for more ideas.
 Whether you prefer indoor activities or cooler spots, our guide can help you maximize your Dubai adventure.

 Dubai’s spring is warm and welcoming, as the weather is usually between 22°C (71°F) and 30°C (87°F).
-The sea temperature ranges from 22°C (72°F) to 28°C (83°F) this time of the year, making it a perfect time for water sports and other seaside activities.
+The sea temperature ranges from 22°C (72°F) to 28°C (83°F) this time of the year, making it a season with perfect beach weather and a time for water sports and other seaside activities.

 The same goes for Autumn in Dubai, as these two seasons blend into winter and summer and offer very similar weather conditions.
 It should also be mentioned that the temperature difference between the months is rather significant, so we would suggest taking it into account when planning a trip.
 For example, in September, it is around 9°C hotter than in November, and March is around 8°C colder than May.